 - E. If a committee is sending a post card-type mailing, may the name of the committee appear only once?
-Yes. - F. Where on the outside of the mailing does the committee identification need to be placed?
+Yes. - F. If our general purpose committee pays for a mass mailing that was coordinated with a candidate, must the general purpose committee be identified on the mailing?